6 Scenarios for Business Continuity Plan Testing

 So, what do you need to test, and how often?

 If you already have a BCP, then then it must be filled with myriad procedures for various events.
 But do you need to test everything?
 And how often do you need to do that?
 The answer to that depends on your organization’s unique risks, which should be previously identified in a business impact analysis.

-A company that has more at stake when it comes to disruption, such as revenue loss, operational downtime, damaged reputation, will typically require more BCP scenarios, as well as running those tests more often.
+A company that has more at stake when it comes to disruption, such as revenue loss, operational downtime, or damaged reputation, will typically require more BCP scenarios, as well as running those tests more often.
 Every organization is a unique entity, and its BCP will differ in scope and priority.

 Below, you’ll find business continuity tests that our experts recommend for most organizations that are concerned about their both basic and advanced BC needs.
 Tailor their suggestions to fit your business needs.

 Business Continuity Plan Testing Scenarios